syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/download-start-event.md

 {% endtabs %}

-By default, the cancel argument is set to `false`, indicating that the download action will proceed unless explicitly cancelled by your custom logic.
+By default, the cancel argument is set to `false`, indicating that the download action will proceed unless explicitly canceled by your custom logic.

 ### Enhanced Flexibility